splunk/public-o11y-docs/admin/notif-services/xmatters.rst

 #.
 Activate and save the detector.

-Splunk Observability Cloud sends an alert notification to xMatters when an alert is triggered by the detector and when the alert clears.
+Splunk Observability Cloud sends an alert notification to xMatters when the detector triggers an alert by the detector and when the alert clears.